akpw/Obj-C-FusionTables/README.md

 # The Delegates
-After a brief glance on e.g. the Delete Table code above, one question might probably be "OK but where the heck is the table ID coming from? some property or what?"
+After a brief glance on e.g. the Delete Table code above, one question might probably be "OK but where the heck is the table ID coming from? a property or what?"
 Well, as ```FTTable``` class is a representation of a stateless web resource a more logical way of handling parametrization is via a delegate.
 The ```FTTable``` delegate is defined as follows:

 ````
 @protocol FTDelegate <NSObject>